 Mr Richardson was born and raised in Manchester.
 Being raised by an engineer, he grew up tinkering with model aeroplanes and helicopters in his spare time.
 Mr Richardson discovered his passion for surgery early on his medical career in Imperial college in London, where he completed his Medical degree.
 He stayed in London as a junior doctor at Chelsea and Westminster hospital he was then selected for surgical training in the northwest of England.

 He trained extensively in cardiothoracic and transplant surgery, working as a Research Fellow at The Transplant Centre in South Manchester University Hospital where he discovered a new technique for diagnosing rejection in heart transplant recipients.
 He was awarded the higher degree of MD for this work.
 He then focused his training in the field of Vascular surgery, working at Manchester Royal Infirmary, and Wythenshawe Hospital as a senior trainee, before expanding his experience further, by embarking on an endovascular Fellowship in Australia.
 On his return to Manchester, he was appointed as Consultant Vascular and Endovascular Surgeon at The University Hospital of South Manchester.
 He has a keen interest in Research and Education and is the clinical director of Vascular Surgery at Wythenshawe Hospital.
+He also treats patients with sports related vascular disease.

 Mr Richardson is comfortable correcting a wide range of complications or medical issues that could arise in vascular surgery.
 He is more than happy providing a second opinion should you wish one.
 He has extensive medicolegal experience and is commonly instructed by the NHS to defend or pursue medical negligence allegations as an expert witness.
 He has broad experience in the treatment of sports related arterial disease (such as popliteal entrapment and iliac artery endofibrosis) and works closely with his partners at the Manchester Institute of Health and Performance.
 He is a member of several professional societies, including the Royal College of Surgeons of Edinburgh, The Vascular Society, and the European Vascular society.